Our Curriculum & OFSTED

 Curriculum and Early Years Foundation Stage

-Our curriculum follows the Early Years Foundation Stage (EYFS).
+Our curriculum is built in the guidelines set by Early Years Foundation Stage (EYFS).
 This is the statutory framework that sets universal standards for learning, development and care for children from 0–5 years.
 At its core, it recognises that all children are unique and that learning and development must be planned around each child’s individual needs and interests.

 There is an emphasis on children learning through interaction with people and exploring the world around them.
 The EYFS identifies individuality, the efforts and achievements of children.
 It also recognises that learning and development takes place during each different activity.
 Our curriculum encourages children to be lifelong learners and allows them to develop to their full potential.